WEBSITE AND SUPPLIER / CONTRACTOR PRIVACY NOTICE

 Hillhead Housing Association 2000 takes the issue of security and data protection

-We are notified as a Data Controller with the Office of the Information Commissioner ICO) under registration number Z8278640 and we are the data controller of any personal data that you provide to us.
+We are notified as a Data Controller with the Office of the Information Commissioner ICO) under registration number Z8278640 and we are the data controller of any personal data that you we process in relation to you.

-This online form privacy notice explains how we collect and use personal information about you.
-Separate versions of Privacy Notices are issued to our Tenants, Customers, Staff and Committee Members.
+This website privacy notice explains how we collect and use personal information about you.
+Separate versions of Privacy Notices are issued to our Customers, Staff and Committee Members.

 We may use this personal information to: